MicrosoftDocs/Hololens-pr.hu-hu/hololens/hololens-connect-devices.md

 #### <a name="what-about-bluetooth-microphone-support"></a>Mi a helyzet a Bluetooth támogatással?

-Sajnos a Bluetooth mikrofonok jelenleg még nem támogatottak a 2.
-HoloLens esetén.
+Sajnos a Bluetooth mikrofonok jelenleg nem támogatottak a 2.
+HoloLens támogatottak.

 ### <a name="usb-c-hubs"></a>USB-C hubok